-• CitENA-78/CXCL5 was significantly higher in RA sera and SFs than NL sera and OD including OA SFs, respectively.
+- CitENA-78/CXCL5 was significantly higher in RA sera and SFs than NL sera and OD including OA SFs, respectively. - A strong correlation was found between the amount of citENA-78/CXCL5 and C-reactive protein or erythrocyte sedimentation rate (ESR) in RA SFs. - Our conclusions for the first year of experiments is that citENA-78/CXCL5 can be detected in RA tissues and is highly correlated with RA disease activity. - We have generated mutants for our project (as proposed) and now have constructs of ENA-78/CXCL5 that are non-mutated, and two others that have the arginine replaced by a lysine residue (Origene).
+These mutant forms were tested against non-mutated ENA-78/CXCL5 and used to confirm the monocyte recruitment ability of citENA-78/CXCL5 and the critical arginines involved in this process. - Mice have been immunized with citENA-78/CXCL5 to produce a monoclonal antibody to the modified form of this pro-inflammatory chemokine.
+We are isolating and using these antibodies to examine the expression and function of citENA-78/CXCL5 in RA tissues. - CitENA-78/CXCL5 plays an important role in MN migration in vivo in the air pouch inflammatory model.
+Our data suggest that citENA-78/CXCL5 induces JNK and NFκB signaling pathways with JNK upstream of NFκB.
+Targeting citENA-78/CXCL5 and its signaling pathways may be a novel approach to treat MN dependent diseases.

-- A strong correlation was found between the amount of citENA-78/CXCL5 and C-reactive protein or erythrocyte sedimentation rate (ESR) in RA SFs. - Our conclusions for the first year of experiments is that citENA-78/CXCL5 can be detected in RA tissues and is highly correlated with RA disease activity. - We have generated mutants for our project (as proposed) and now have constructs of ENA-78/CXCL5 that are non-mutated, and two others that have the arginine replaced by a lysine residue (Origene).
-These mutant forms will be tested against non-mutated ENA-78/CXCL5 to examine its cell recruitment activity in citrullinated and non-citrullinated forms. - Mice have been immunized with citENA-78/CXCL5 to produce a monoclonal antibody to the modified form of this pro-inflammatory chemokine.
-If successful in isolating the B-Cell clone, we will isolate and use these antibodies to examine the expression and function of citENA-78/CXCL5 in RA tissues. - CitENA78/CXCL5 plays an important role in MN migration in vivo in the air pouch inflammatory model.
-Our data suggest that citENA78/CXCL5 induces JNK and NFκB signaling pathways with JNK upstream of NFκB.
-Targeting citENA78/CXCL5 and its signaling pathways may be a novel approach to treat MN-dependent diseases. - CitR45K and citR48K mutations is citENA-78/CXCL5 significantly reduced MN chemotaxis, suggesting that citENA78/CXCL5-induced MN migration is dependent, at least partially, on both citrulline residues. - IDB analysis of the patient sera showed robust signals for citId1, and weak but significant signals for citENA-78/CXCL5 (not shown in figure because the signal compared to citId1 is very low), from multiple RA patient PB sera, displaying a four-fold increase in average reactivity for citId1 as compared to NL patient PB sera. - We show for the first time the presence of ACPAs with weak specificity to citENA-78/CXCL5 and robust binding activity for citId1 in RA patient PB sera, and propose ENA-78/CXCL5 and especially citId1 as a novel autoantigen candidate in RA.
+- CitR45K and citR48K mutations in citENA-78/CXCL5 significantly reduced MN chemotaxis, suggesting that citENA78/CXCL5-induced MN migration is dependent, at least partially, on both citrulline residues. - IDB analysis of the patient sera showed robust signals for citId1, and weak but significant signals for citENA-78/CXCL5 (not shown in figure because the signal compared to citId1 is very low), from multiple RA patient PB sera, displaying a four-fold increase in average reactivity for citId1 as compared to NL patient PB sera. - We show that cit-ENA-78/CXCL5 and citId1 can bind ACPAs in human RA SF if citrullinated at specific arginines unique to each protein.
+In other words, we have identified the specific arginines in these modified proteins that are attributable to them becoming autoantigenic (arginine 48 for citENA-78/CXCL5 and arginines 33, 52 and 121 for citId1). - We show for the first time the presence of ACPAs with weak specificity to citENA-78/CXCL5 and robust binding activity for citId1 in RA patient PB sera, and propose ENA-78/CXCL5 and especially citId1 as novel autoantigen candidates in RA.